abduldjafar/rust-learning/discriminant_implementation/README.md

-Of course!
-Here's a clean `README.md` you can use:

----

 # Discriminant Calculator

 A simple Rust CLI tool to calculate the **discriminant** \( D = b^2 - 4ac \) of a quadratic equation \( ax^2 + bx + c = 0 \).